-Clinical trials to support NDAs for marketing approval are typically conducted in three sequential phases, but the phases may overlap.
+Clinical trials to support NDAs for marketing approval are typically conducted in three sequential phases, but the phases may overlap, and in some cases, such as areas of high unmet medical need, approvals may be achieved without completing all phases.
 In Phase 1, the initial introduction of the drug into healthy human subjects or patients, the drug is tested to assess metabolism, pharmacokinetics, pharmacological actions, side effects associated with increasing doses, and, if possible, early evidence of effectiveness.
 Phase 2 usually involves clinical trials in a limited patient population to determine the effectiveness of the drug for a particular indication, dosage tolerance, and optimum dosage, and to identify common adverse effects and safety risks.
 If a compound demonstrates evidence of effectiveness and an acceptable safety profile in Phase 2 evaluations, Phase 3 clinical trials are undertaken to obtain the additional information about clinical efficacy and safety in a larger number of patients, typically at geographically dispersed clinical trial sites, to permit the FDA to evaluate the overall benefit-risk relationship of the drug and to provide adequate information for the labeling of the drug.
-In most cases, the FDA requires two adequate and well-controlled Phase 3 clinical trials to demonstrate the efficacy of the drug.
+In some cases, the FDA may require two adequate and well-controlled Phase 3 clinical trials to demonstrate the efficacy of the drug.
 A single Phase 3 clinical trial with other confirmatory evidence may be sufficient in rare instances where the clinical trial is a large multicenter trial demonstrating internal consistency and a statistically very persuasive finding of a clinically meaningful effect on mortality, irreversible morbidity, or prevention of a disease with potentially serious outcome, and confirmation of the result in a second clinical trial would be practically or ethically impossible.

 After completion of the required clinical testing, an NDA is prepared and submitted to the FDA.
 FDA approval of the NDA is required before marketing of the product may begin in the United States.
 The NDA must include the results of all nonclinical, clinical, and other testing and a compilation of data relating to the product's pharmacology, chemistry, manufacture, and controls.
 The cost of preparing and submitting an NDA is substantial.
-Under federal law, the submission of most NDAs is additionally subject to a substantial application user fee, currently \$2,038,100 for an NDA with clinical information, and the manufacturer and/or sponsor under an approved NDA is also subject to annual product and establishment user fees, currently \$97,750 per product and \$512,200 per establishment.
+Under federal law, the submission of most NDAs is additionally subject to a substantial application user fee, currently over \$2 million for an NDA with clinical information, and the manufacturer and/or sponsor under an approved NDA is also subject to annual product and establishment user fees, currently approximately \$100,000 per product and over \$500,000 per establishment.
 These fees are typically increased annually.